 “That wasn’t very wise of you, was it?”
 Madeleine said easily.
-“Foolish men.
+“Foolish people.
 When you see beauty, you stop looking further.
 A pretty face can get away with anything because no one ever tries to see what lies beneath.”

 “Indeed,” Madeleine said with a smile.
 “And it is far more satisfying than being a damsel in distress.”

-They charged, craving her blood on their sharp, oiled blades.
+They charged, craving her blood on their sharp, oiled swords.
 If only they hadn’t been so blinded by their anger and grief.
 Perhaps they would have stopped to think – think that all this death had been for a reason; think that reason had everything to do with the blood and magic that had been thrust into Madeleine a few moments earlier.

 She did not even raise her arms.
-Didn’t even turn to look at any of her attackers.
+Didn’t even turn to look at all of her attackers.
 She simply stood there, in her light blue dress stained red, shimmering in the moonlight, and she smiled.
 And when the first blade swung towards her, she used her new power as though it had always been a part of her.

 But Madeleine knew what fury and grief could do to a person when it was left to fester and grow.
-These men would hunt her until she was dead, and the rest of the city would follow.
+These parents would hunt her until she was dead, and the rest of the city would follow.

-The next man, Madeleine wrapped her arms lovingly around him, and squeezed until she felt the ribs crack and shatter inside his chest, pricking holes into his heart.
+The next man, Madeleine wrapped her arms lovingly around him and squeezed until she felt the ribs crack and shatter inside his chest, pricking holes into his heart.

-She had all the power; and she thrived.
+She had all the power, and she thrived.

-When finally Madeleine reached the last man, she knelt next to him and took his face between her hands.
+When Madeleine finally reached the last man, she knelt next to him and took his face between her hands.
 She released him from her hold so he could move, but though he tried to scramble, to reach for his sword, her strong hold on his fragile head kept him in place.

 The man could only nod, too frightened to speak, too terrified to deny her.
-Madeleine smiled, and softly kissed his lips.
+Madeleine smiled and softly kissed his lips.
 Hers tasted of blood, and the man shuddered.